 Oh, my.
 I don’t know why I waited this long!
-I woke up thinking of pancakes, and recalled the Pioneer Woman’s recipe for sour cream pancakes.
-I decided to give those a try.
-For some reason, this syrup recipe then came to mind and the thought of this deliciousness motivated me to get out of bed.
+I woke up thinking of pancakes, and for some reason, this syrup recipe then came to mind.
+The thought of this deliciousness motivated me to get out of bed.

 Now, before you read any further, please note that there is buttermilk in this recipe.
 I didn’t have an buttermilk because I rarely do.
 Let’s be honest.
 Who does?
 Don’t worry because you can still make this recipe!
 It’s very simple.
 Mix slightly less than 1 cup of milk with 1 tablespoon of vinegar.
 Let this mixture sit for 5 minutes, and you’ve got an easy substitute for buttermilk.
 Use as much as needed.
 You can do this for any recipe that needs buttermilk.

 Now that we’ve gotten that out of the way, here is the this wonderful recipe for homemade syrup.
 Once my husband tasted it, he declared this was the syrup he wanted to eat from now on.
 We agree that this is a keeper of a recipe.
 Give it a try and tell me what you think!